LVN Salary in San Diego, CA

 San Diego LVN Salary Distribution by Percentile

-How LVN pay in San Diego spreads from entry-level to top earners.
+How LVN pay spreads from entry-level to top earners across the San Diego metro, per O*NET wage data.

 San Diego vs California vs National: Wage Breakdown